hansonkd/puff/readme.md

 ## Puff ♥ HTTP

 Puff has a built in asyncrounous HTTP client that can handle HTTP1 and HTTP2 and reuse connections.
-It uses hyperjson to encode and decode JSON ultra-fast.
+It uses rust to encode and decode JSON ultra-fast.

 ```python
 from puff.http import global_http_client